Derren Witcombe

 Derren John Charles Witcombe (born 30 October 1978) is an Australian-born New Zealand rugby union coach and former player.
 As a player, he played at hooker.
+He was educated at Pompallier Catholic College.

 He played for the All Blacks in 2005 and at Super Rugby level for the Blues between 2002 and 2007.
+Winning the Super 12 title with them in 2003.
 He represented Northland and then Auckland at provincial level.

 Witcombe retired from playing in 2007 due to a neck injury.
 He took up coaching and was appointed head coach of Northland in the 2013 and 2014 National Provincial Championships.
 He departed suddenly in early 2015 to take up a position at Japanese club Mitsubishi Sagamihara DynaBoars.

 In February 2017, Witcombe signed a contract to return to the Northland province as head coach for the 2017 Mitre 10 Cup.

 Witcombe grew up on a dry stock farm in Taupo Bay before attending high school in Whangarei, where he pursued both Rugby and Cricket.
 He played Cricket for the Northland province as a wicket keeper/batsman.

 He went on to work in forestry for four years, playing both Rugby and Cricket at club level, making his debut for Northland in 2001.